thomtreebus/Pacto/DevInstructions.md

 > Please note, this approach requires you to own a domain.

-We are using [Sendgrid](https://signup.sendgrid.com/) for our deployed version.
+We are using [Sendgrid](https://signup.sendgrid.com/) for our deployed application.
 Once signed up select `Authenticate a domain instead` and follow the steps provided.
-This will give you all the variables required below for `Email handler variables`.
+This will give you all the environment variables required below for `Email handler variables`.

 #### **Gmail SMTP Server**

-If you do not have a domain, our application supports other smtp services like GMail.
+If you do not have a domain, the application supports other smtp services like [Gmail](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwicjJWqyvD2AhVVolwKHdp_BXsQFnoECAsQAQ&url=https%3A%2F%2Fwww.google.com%2Fgmail%2F&usg=AOvVaw3mZ_qbD_gQyp_sqkjrwStn).
-Sign up for a new gmail account with only an email and password and pass those into the `Email handler variables` below.
+Sign up for a new Gmail account with only an email and password and pass those into the `Email handler variables` below.

-Make sure the email author the same as the email and use the smtp link: `smtp.gmail.com`
+Make sure the email author is the same as the email and use the smtp link: `smtp.gmail.com`

 ### 3. Setup Server Application